Skip to content

 Healthcare Jobs Growth Forecast

 It’s not just the number of healthcare jobs that is growing, either — the compensation and benefits for trained and skilled workers in the field is also typically above average.
-Additional data from the same Bureau of Labor Statistics report shows that people with healthcare careers that require further education or training — such as registered nurses, physicians or dental hygienists — have a median annual salary of about $69,000, much higher than the average salary for all other occupations.
-In comparison, healthcare workers without advanced education or training, such as home health aides or occupational therapy assistants, make less than the national wage average.
+Additional data from the same Bureau of Labor Statistics report shows that people with healthcare careers that require further education or training — such as registered nurses, physicians, or dental hygienists — have a median annual salary of about $83,090, much higher than the average salary for all other occupations.
+In comparison, healthcare workers without advanced education or training, such as home health aides or occupational therapy assistants, often make less than the national wage average.

 How to Find the Right Healthcare Career